Science-Backed Strategies That Transform Academic Performance with Memory Techniques for Students

 Phase 1: Palace Building (Week 1)

-Establish consistent starting point and direction of travel
+Establish a consistent starting point and direction.

 Phase 2: Information Placement (Week 2)